Egyptian Arabic Language Data

 Non-inflectional POSs

-Inflectional and Derivational Morphology Data
+Inflectional Morphology Data

 Frequency Indication